 Android devices are a little under-represented in the area of high-end accessories, and when it comes to cases, you can't get much more high-end than Portenzo.
 But the Nexus 7 has carved itself a nice little niche, and the American case maker has extended its full line of book-style protective coverings to the Nexus 7 2013.
 With three case styles ranging from $35 to a whopping $145 (more than half as expensive as the base model Nexus 7 itself), these accessories are not for the feint of heart or the light of wallet.
+The old adage "you get what you pay for" is in full effect.
 Read More

 When my fellow Android Police writers and editors finally talked me into getting a Nexus 7, I set out to find a case immediately.
 The Nexus 7 is tough, but I've lost too many phones and tablets to cracked screens and water damage to take chances.
 At first I investigated Asus' official Nexus 7 case available on the Google Play Store, but a plastic build with no stand turned me off, as did a lack of magnetic sleep function.
+After wading through quite a lot of options on Amazon, I settled on the Poetic Slimline Portfolio case as a (hopefully) ideal mixture between price, finish, and function.
 Read More

 Cases for my devices fall into two camps: there are cases that are merely "there," and cases that "do."
 The cases in the first camp usually don't serve any other purpose besides scratch/scuff prevention, and the latter group add some utility, usually in the form of bells and whistles.
 However useful they are, though, is typically offset by one fact: they usually look like ass.

 So when I laid my eyes on a DodoCase for the first time, I had a little bit of an epiphany.
 This was a case that was functional, durable, and had a minimal style that I gravitated to - it also didn't splay out its logo in huge, ghastly font or make me unwrap it like a Christmas gift in order to get to my tablet.
 Read More

 I've been on some sort of Galaxy Nexus case-review-a-thon for the past several weeks, but there are so many options out there, it's hard to pick just one.
 And of course, if you're on a budget (and who isn't?) you probably don't want to buy ump-teen different cases to snag the perfect one.
 That's what we're here for, after all - to help you make the best purchase decision possible.